Contact Info

 Bin files used to store echo returns (water column data)

 Bin files are used to store large quantities of data along the raw data file without slowing down file reading and writing progress.
-Because this information would take a lot of diskspace when encoded in ASCII, it is written along with RAW data files.
+Because this information would take a lot of disk space when encoded in ASCII, it is written along with RAW data files.
 When the first raw data file of the project (RAW0001) contains return envelope data, this is written to a file named BIN0001, and is stored in the same raw data folder.

 Raw data folder containing return envelope files